guybrush77/rapidobj/README.md

 ## License

-The RapidObj single-header library is licensed under the MIT License.
+The rapidobj single-header library is licensed under the MIT License.

-The RapidObj single-header library contains a copy of [fast_float](https://github.com/fastfloat/fast_float) number parsing library from Daniel Lamire which is licensed under the MIT License as well as under the Apache 2.0 License.
+The rapidobj single-header library contains a copy of [fast_float](https://github.com/fastfloat/fast_float) number parsing library from Daniel Lamire which is licensed under the MIT License as well as under the Apache 2.0 License.

-The RapidObj single-header library contains a copy of [earcut.hpp](https://github.com/mapbox/earcut.hpp) polygon triangulation library from Mapbox which is licensed under the ISC License.
+The rapidobj single-header library contains a copy of [earcut.hpp](https://github.com/mapbox/earcut.hpp) polygon triangulation library from Mapbox which is licensed under the ISC License.